 Taking every opportunity to promote learning and family involvement in a creative way, it’s no surprise Rocky River Elementary School is an Honor School of Excellence.
 For encouraging innovative and creative ways of teaching children, Rocky River is my favorite school of the week.

-Do you know of someone who gives back to the community?
-If so, leave a comment, message on facebook or email, email@example.com
+Do you know a school that is going above and beyond to educate students in a positive learning environment?
+If so, leave a comment, message on Facebook, or email email@example.com